benedikt-weyer/streamline-scheduler/README.md

 - Improve documentation

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a custom license by Benedikt Weyer.
+You may use it for personal self-hosting only.
+Selling it, monetizing hosting, or including it in proprietary projects is prohibited.
+All contributions are covered under the same license.
+See LICENSE for full details.

 ## Support